David Holland, Director of Impact and Public Policy

 General Trends, Resources, and Data Across the West and the Nation

-The number of current confirmed novel coronavirus cases in the region ranges from roughly 2,500 in California and Washington to under 50 in Alaska, Arizona, Hawai’i and Wyoming based on data collected on March 25; over half of the states in the West currently have over 100 confirmed cases.
+The number of currently confirmed novel coronavirus cases in the region ranges from over 2.4 million in California to under 100,000 in Alaska, Hawai’i, Montana, and Wyoming based on data collected on January 5, 2021.
 For public health information about COVID-19 in your state and nationally, please visit the following health agency websites.

 |Wyoming||National Endowment for the Arts||National Assembly of State Arts Agencies||Americans for the Arts|

 Impact of the coronavirus on the creative economy

 WESTAF continues to monitor the impact of the coronavirus pandemic on the creative economy.
 This includes understanding how we can make use of official economic data to begin to model potential effects and identify risk factors for and vulnerabilities of creative industries.
 As part of our efforts to better understand how artists, arts organizations, creative businesses, and creative workers are being affected across the West, WESTAF conducted a survey, which closed on May 1, 2020.
 Survey results are supporting efforts to secure relief funding for the arts and culture field in the West from federal and philanthropic sources.
 The results of this survey are available HERE.